kx-Huang/ECE4721J/project/pj_1/README.md

 2. Propose similar songs with distance and "provide more diverse recommendations"
 3. Implement the above algorithm in both Mapreduce and Spark
 4. Compare the performance of Mapreduce and Spark

+## Remarks

+- For quick overview, please check the slide in `report/` folder
+- For cluster setup, please check `manual.md`